 Food and Drug Interactions

-Folic acid supplements may interfere with how Methotrexate works.
-Methotrexate may interact with other medication.
-Tell your doctor and pharmacist about all the medication and dietary supplements (vitamins, minerals, herbs and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's advice.
+- This drug may also interact with other medicines.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

-- If you are receiving very high dose therapy or receiving this drug by injection into the fluid that surrounds the brain and spinal cord (intrathecal) your side effects might be different than those listed above.
-If you are receiving the high dose therapy or intrathecal injection please discuss your possible side effects with your doctor.
+- If you are getting very high dose therapy or getting this drug by injection into the fluid that surrounds the brain and spinal cord (intrathecal), your side effects might be different than those listed above.
+Please talk to your doctor about these side effects.

 When to Call the Doctor